cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 In `authConfig.ts`,

 This file contains the configuration required to handshake with Cloudentity authorization platform to obtain an accessToken to consume resources on behalf of an end user.
-The underlying Cloudentity SDK uses the authorization code grant with PKCE flow to get the accessToken and [more details about the PKCE flow can be read here](https://docs.authorization.cloudentity.com/features/oauth/grant_flows/auth_code_with_pkce/).
+The underlying Cloudentity SDK uses the authorization code grant with PKCE flow to get the accessToken.
+[Read more about the OAuth PKCE flow](https://docs.authorization.cloudentity.com/features/oauth/grant_flows/auth_code_with_pkce/).

 ```js